University Catalog

 Total Hours27

-2. General STATISTICS core requirements:
+2. STATISTICS and Data science core requirements:

 MATH 5312MATHEMATICAL STATISTICS I3